Effective: November 30, 2011 – Last modified: August 8, 2018

 Email addresses, contact information, first and last name, title, company, department, mailing address, billing address, phone number, as well as other relevant information necessary to better provide software and services to our customers.

 When do we collect information?

-We collect information from you when you visit our website, register for a class, subscribe to a newsletter, respond to a survey, fill out a form or enter information on our site.
+We collect information from you when you visit our website, register for a class, subscribe to a newsletter, respond to a survey, contact our sales or technical teams, fill out a form or enter information on our site.